 Experience Columbia SC ambassador and local business owner of FIT Columbia, Angela Yong, established Tour of Tea SC, a non-profit dedicated to highlighting Asian culture and securing funding sources for AAPI non-profits.
-Their second-annual event, Tour of Tea: Every Sip Tells a Story, will focus on the cultural significance of tea across various Asian countries and will be held on May 7 at the Columbia Museum of Art.
-Speaking of Tour of Tea, Rita Patel and Angela Yong will host a free Bollywood Balance & Beats class at The Dens.
-Stick around for light Indian refreshments and drinks to enjoy afterward.
+Their third-annual event, Tour of Tea: Every Sip Tells a Story, will focus on the cultural significance of tea across various Asian countries and will be held on May 14, 2026 at the Columbia Museum of Art.

-Experience Columbia SC ambassador and City of Columbia Councilwoman Aditi Bussels shares, “As a first-generation Indian American, one of my greatest joys as councilwoman is hearing the stories of people and businesses from within our Asian American and Pacific Islander community.
+Experience Columbia SC ambassador Aditi Bussels shares, “As a first-generation Indian American, one of my greatest joys is hearing the stories of people and businesses from within our Asian American and Pacific Islander community.
 We have often shared meanings behind our names and the stories of our parents who made the sacrifice to leave their families behind and make South Carolina their home.
 We have rich conversations about what it means to be Southern, growing up with two cultures.
 I love showcasing my heritage by sharing my traditions with friends and family here, providing a platform in the city for AAPI creatives, entrepreneurs, and leaders, and working alongside our local advocates to make our stories more visible in South Carolina.
-The past two years I have been especially proud to celebrate Diwali in our capital city alongside our Governor and the South Asian community.”
+In the past several years I have been especially proud to celebrate Diwali in our capital city alongside our Governor and the South Asian community.”

 Aditi’s favorites include Persis, Kao Thai and a variety of restaurants on Decker Boulevard International Corridor, as well as Hotel Trundle in the Main Street District.
 Owning a piece from Lexington, SC based clothing designer 831MINHLE is on her wish list.